Save Me from Myself (album): Reception

 Save Me from Myself shipped over 7,800 copies in its opening week.
 It debuted at No. 27 in New Zealand, No. 63 on the Billboard 200, No. 7 on the Independent Albums chart, and No. 3 on the Christian Albums chart.

 "Flush" controversy

-The content of the music video has reportedly caused select retailers to pull Save Me from Myself from their shelves.
+The content of the "Flush" music video reportedly caused select retailers to pull Save Me from Myself from their shelves.
 This prompted Welch to provide his explanation for what transpires in the video: